Trackunit/developer-hub/changelogs/assets-api-stable-version-v1.md

 ---
-title: Assets API v1
+title: Added: Assets API v1
 ---
+October 10, 2023
 Released stable version v1 of Assets API.

-Discover the power of our Assets API, your key to manage asset domain.
-By leveraging the Assets API, developers can easily onboard, offboard assets to Iris, get assets fleet and update asset specification.
-API also allows to manage assets by share, transfer, unshare and remove visibility.
+Discover the power of our Assets API, your key to manage the asset domain.
+By leveraging the Assets API, developers can easily onboard and offboard assets to Trackunit Iris and get all assets in a fleet as well as update specifications for an asset.
+This API also allows to manage assets across accounts by enabling the share, transfer, unshare and remove visibility actions.
 For more information, see the documentation of the endpoints.

-Below all available endpoints.
+Below a list of all available endpoints:

 > ➕ GET: /asset/v1/assets